MonikaBuk/sfml_networking/README.md

 A local network multiplayer Bomberman clone built with SFML.
 Supports up to 4 players connected over a local IP network.

 ---
+## What is Object-Oriented Programming?

+**Object-Oriented Programming (OOP)** is a programming paradigm organizing code into objects with properties and behaviors.

+---

 ## 🎮 Features